-Luke undertook his first degree at Nottingham Trent University in BSc (Hons) Computer Aided Product Design (2008-2012); this was then proceeded by MSc Smart Design (2012-2013) and a PGDip Professional Research Practice (2013-2016).
+Dr Siena undertook his first degree at Nottingham Trent University in BSc (Hons) Computer Aided Product Design (2008-2012); this was then proceeded by MSc Smart Design (2012-2013) and a PGDip Professional Research Practice (2013-2016).
 Dr Siena most recently in 2019 completed his PhD focused on implementing smart materials and technologies for medical emergency airway access devices.
 During his time at NTU to date, Luke has completed numerous roles involving both research and teaching responsibilities.

-From 2018 to 2019, Luke was employed a Research Fellow based in Medical Product Design as a member of Medical Engineering Design Research Group.
-Since late 2019 Luke has commenced the role of lecturer in Product Design with teaching responsibilities across both BA/BSc and MA/MSc Product Design focused courses and is responsible for the supervision of a number of BSc and MSc students which includes a number of ‘live’ medical technology based student major projects who work alongside a number of healthcare professionals.
+From 2018 to 2019, Dr Siena was employed a Research Fellow based in Medical Product Design as a member of Medical Engineering Design Research Group.
+Since late 2019 Dr Siena has commenced the role of Lecturer in Product Design with teaching responsibilities across both BA/BSc and MA/MSc Product Design focused courses and is responsible for the supervision of a number of BSc and MSc students which includes a number of ‘live’ medical technology based student major projects who work alongside a number of healthcare professionals.

-Luke’s research interests include medical device design and engineering, 3D printing, emerging technologies and materials, and the accurate assessment and measurement of health outcomes.
+Dr Siena's research interests include medical device design and engineering, 3D printing, emerging technologies and materials, and the accurate assessment and measurement of health outcomes.
 Dr Siena's current focus is based on investigative research relating to the use of smart materials and technologies for medical applications, specifically emergency airway access devices.